microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

     - You do have existing Windows Server licenses that you can use for this PoC.
     - There are no special requirements for the OS disk,  Management, Advanced, or Monitoring sections when deploying the VM.
     - For Networking, choose the default virtual network and subnet that is created for you.
 You do not need to create a new virtual network or subnet.
 You need to make sure you use a **Basic** NIC networking security group.
-        - **Important Note:** For instructor led labs your instruction may ask you to deploy the Azure Virtual Machine in a *specific virtual network and subnet* that allows it to easily connect to Azure SQL Managed Instance for other modules.
+        - **Important Notes:** For instructor led labs your instruction may ask you to deploy the Azure Virtual Machine in a *specific virtual network and subnet* that allows it to easily connect to Azure SQL Managed Instance for other modules.
+        - **Users who cannot use RDP** may need to deploy a Bastion service deployed with your virtual network in Azure to connect to the Azure Virtual Machine.
+For instructions to deploy a Bastion service see https://docs.microsoft.com/azure/bastion/bastion-create-host-portal.
+For instructor led labs your instructor may provide you with a Bastion service to use.
     - You do not have to specify any tags for the VM.
 - The SQL Server instance should be configured as follows:
     - MAXDOP for the server = # of cores from the VM